Facalfab/ai-applications-25/README.md

 - Some labels were synthetically assigned due to lack of real youth performance data.
 - The 300-point scale for activity score is a heuristic.
 - All predictions are based solely on performance metrics and do not consider external factors (e.g., injuries, market value).

+---

+## Results

+The model performs very well on both training and test data, with a test accuracy of 99.04%.
+However, since the train accuracy is 100%, there remains a slight risk of overfitting.
+Further data would be needed to test the robustness of the model in real-world applications.

+More diverse, realistic, and organically labeled non-professional data could help improve future model performance and reduce any risk of synthetic bias.

+---